Ealdor/pypbp/README.md

 See the file *test_11x11.txt* for an example of a puzzle.
 The program does not check if the puzzle is valid or not.
 Syntax:
 * First line: number of columns, number of rows
-* Line: column, row, number.
+* Line: number of the cell

+Puzzles can be from 1x1 to 800x800 (or so).
+Game resolution is set to: 1024x600

 ###Contact: ealdorj@gmail.com